DubrovskyEI/network-devices-backup/README.md

 **Automate backups of network devices configurations using Ansible and Git VCS**

+> Info
+> 1. In this role backups configurations for Cisco IOS devices and Cisco SMB switches - SG300, SG500, SG350, SG550, CBS350
+> 2. If you need another device types add relevant tasks into roles/network_devices_backup/tasks/main.yml
+> 3. Update your inventory file and group_vars for ansible connections
+> 4. Rewrite path to role and inventory file in roles/network_devices_backup/files/network-devices-backups.service if your ansible files structure is different

 ### 1 Create Ansible role for network devices backup

 #### 1.1 Cloning this repo